riteshshukladev/lead-generation-automation-for-n8n/README.md

 - **CORS:** add your origin to CORS list in `index.js`
 - **OAuth failures:** confirm `GOOGLE_CLIENT_ID`/`SECRET` in `.env`, and `redirectUri` matches `${window.location.origin}/auth/callback` used in `gmailService`

-## License

-Add a LICENSE file if you want to open source